-Biting his lip, Klent stood up, took a step toward the shimmering field and slowly extended his arm.
+Klent bit his lip and stood up, took a step toward the shimmering field, and slowly extended his arm.
 When nothing happened, he walked closer, then he was through.
-Nodding with satisfaction, Doby joined him.
+Doby nodded with satisfaction and joined him.

-“The Council will never believe us,” Klent muttered as he stared at his hands.
+“The Council will never believe me,” Klent muttered as he stared at his hands.
+“I am Man.”

 They walked over neatly trimmed grass until they reached the metallic-looking floor of the complex proper.
 Beside one of the structures lay a row of six platforms.
 Everything appeared new.
 Standing before the tower entrance, Doby pointed at a plaque above double doors.

 “T-HR Tracking Station 12,” Klent whispered.
 “THAR.
 At least that is how you would pronounce it.
 But…”

 “The Tale of Man is wrong,” Doby concluded firmly, his emotions churning, and stepped toward the doors.
 With a soft hiss, they slid aside.
 After unknown centuries that they were still operational…

 The high ceiling glowed with pearly light.
 On his right were two elevators.
 He pointed at a door on his left and walked toward it.
 It retracted out of his way as he approached.
 Two contoured couches faced a large sloping console and a ceiling-high virtual screen pooling through random colors.
 A blue orb hung suspended in the middle of the room enclosed in a faint field that extended far into space.